SergeNm/html-css-js/README.md

 # techupchallenge
-This challenge has two questions:
+This challenge has two questions: \n
 By Using HTML and CSS, create a web page that replicates the given UI.
 Then, using JavaScript for data structure questions

 ## How to Test/Run?